nv-morpheus/Morpheus/examples/digital_fingerprinting/production/README.md

   -h, --help       show this help message and exit
 ```

-Download the data needed to run a pipeline on both Azure / Duo logs:
+Download the data needed to run a pipeline on Azure / Duo logs:
 ```bash
 python $DFP_HOME/fetch_example_data.py all
 ```